Foresight Linux: Features

 Foresight focuses on delivering the latest in desktop technologies.
 It usually has current packages for the GNOME desktop environment, sometimes even within a day of their release.
 Projects such as GNOME Do, Banshee and PackageKit are delivered in the default Foresight installation.
-Beyond the existing GNOME Edition, Xfce and KDE Edition are available.
+Beyond the existing GNOME Edition, Xfce and KDE Editions are available.
 These two editions have the same focus of delivering the latest desktop technologies for the respective desktop environments.

 Foresight uses the Conary package management system.
 This system only updates those specific files in packages which need to be updated, in contrast to other package managers such as RPM and dpkg which install whole packages.
 Conary also has the advantage of very granular dependency resolution, and a relatively easy packaging process, with repositories provided to the community, free of charge, by rPath, Inc.

 All packages are updated in a rolling release style, i.e. as updates are released upstream, or packagers get to them.
 Packages move between three branches of the foresight repositories, originating usually at the development branch or in the personal repositories of packagers, after which they are promoted to the Quality Assurance branch, and finally to the Stable branch, intended for users.
 Snapshots are taken every few months, and new ISO images are produced.